senresearch/BulkLMM.jl/README.md

     (7321, 35554)

 To visualize the multiple-trait scan results, we can use the plotting utility function `plot_eQTL`to generate the eQTL plot.
-The function `plot_eQTL` does not belong to `BulkLMM.jl`; it will be part of the future package specialized for visualizations.
-However, we can easily have access to the plotting function by running the following commands:
+The functions for plotting utilities will be available in the package `BigRiverPlots.jl` in the future.
+For now, we can easily have access to the plotting function in the script `plot_utils/visuals_utils.jl`, by running the following commands:

 ```julia
 using RecipesBase, Plots, Plots.PlotMeasures, ColorSchemes